-- 3.1 Before leaving employment with IH the following conditions of employment apply: - a.
+- 4.1 Before leaving employment with IH the following conditions of employment apply: - a.
 These Individuals must not allow themselves to be influenced in carrying out their employment responsibilities by prospects for or an offer of: - employment as an employee of an outside entity, or - remuneration or other reward from an outside entity for doing anything for it in a capacity other than as an employee of the outside entity; - b.
-These individuals must immediately disclose to their direct supervisor, or in the case of the Chief Executive Officer the Board Chair: - any offer described in paragraph (a.) above, if the offer does or could place These Individuals in a conflict of interest situation; or - These Individuals' personal acceptance of any offer described in paragraph (a.) above. - 3.2 After leaving employment with IH, the following conditions of employment apply: - a.
+These individuals must immediately disclose to their direct supervisor, or in the case of the CEO the Board Chair: - any offer described in paragraph (a.) above, if the offer does or could place These Individuals in a conflict of interest situation; or - These Individuals' personal acceptance of any offer described in paragraph above. - 4.2 After leaving employment with IH, the following conditions of employment apply: - a.
 After the employment relationship ends, These Individuals must not disclose confidential information that was obtained through the employment relationship; - b.
-If These Individuals had substantial involvement in dealings with an outside entity at any time during the year immediately preceding the end of the employment relationship; then, for a period of no less than one-year after the end of the employment relationship, These Individuals must not: - accept an offer of employment, an appointment to a board of directors or enter into a contract to provide service to that outside entity; - lobby or otherwise make representations for that outside entity to IH; or - give counsel to that outside entity, for its commercial purposes, concerning the programs or policies of IH; or any public sector organization as defined by Section1 of the Public Sector Act for which These Individuals would have had specialized knowledge of or previous dealings with in their capacity with IH. - c.
-Until no less than one-year after the employment relationship ends These Individuals: - must not lobby or otherwise make representations for any outside entity to any IH Department, Program or Service; or - act for an outside entity in connection with any ongoing proceedings, transactions, negotiation or case in which the outside entity and IH are involved;
+If These Individuals had substantial involvement in dealings with an outside entity at any time during the year immediately preceding the end of the employment relationship; then, for a period of no less than one-year after the end of the employment relationship, These Individuals must not: - accept an offer of employment, an appointment to a board of directors or enter into a contract to provide service to that outside entity; - lobby or otherwise make representations for that outside entity to IH; or - give counsel to that outside entity, for its commercial purposes, concerning the programs or policies of IH; or any public sector organization as defined by Section 1 of the Public Sector Act for which These Individuals would have had specialized knowledge of or previous dealings with in their capacity with IH. - c.
+Until no less than one-year after the employment relationship ends These Individuals: - must not lobby or otherwise make representations for any outside entity to any IH Department, Program or Service; or